Equations of tropical varieties

 In this section we construct and study a scheme-theoretic refinement/generalization $\Trop$ of the set-theoretic tropicalization map $\trop$.
 The setup is as follows.
-Let $X$ be an $\Fun$-scheme and $\nu: R \to S$ a valued ring.
+Let $X$ be a locally integral $\Fun$-scheme and $\nu: R \to S$ a valued ring.
 Our scheme-theoretic tropicalization is then a map of posets (with respect to inclusion)

 (we will often drop the superscript and subscript if they are clear from the context).